privacysandstorm/well-known-crawler/README.md

 ## Environment Variables

+**Required:**
-- `CRUX_URL`: The URL to the cached version of CrUX to use (see https://github.com/zakird/crux-top-lists/tree/main/data/global)
+- `CRUX_URL`: The URL to the cached version of CrUX to use (https://github.com/zakird/crux-top-lists/raw/main/data/global/current.csv.gz)
-- `CRUX_TOP`: Specify how many first top origins to crawl
+- `CRUX_TOP`: Specify how many first top origins to crawl (1000000)
+- `RWS_URL`: The URL to the RWS canonical set  (https://raw.githubusercontent.com/GoogleChrome/related-website-sets/main/related_website_sets.JSON)

+**Optional:**
-- `S3_DATA_BUCKET`: The s3 bucket where the crawl raw results are saved
+- `S3_DATA_BUCKET`: The s3 bucket where the crawl raw results are saved, if undefined, we are assuming local run.
-- `RWS_URL`: The URL to the RWS canonical set

 ## Usage